yiiio226/trista-cn/README.md

 - The website is hosted as static files on Aliyun OSS www.trista.design.
 - The website content is on self-hosted CraftCMS [dev.cms.trista.design/admin](https://dev.cms.trista.design/admin).
 - Build process: a Github Action to pull data from CraftCMS, build static web pages then push to Aliyun OSS.
-  - Github Action holds an **access token** to upload files to Aliyun OSS (won't expire).
+  - Github Action holds an **access token** to upload files to Aliyun OSS (as environment var, won't expire).
   - Build Shortcut for iOS holds another **access token** to trigger Github Action build (expires when Github updates policy), token is sent in POST request header as `Authorization: Basic <access_token>`.
   - Push commits to this repo also triggers the build process.
+As an alternative way to update website, just change randomly change README.md.
 - [trista.cn](http://trista.cn) is registered on Aliyun, using self-hosted 301 service.
 - Aliyun OSS doesn't support top-level domain as bucket domain, using www.trista.design.
   - Aliyun OSS bucket is Hongkong, to support domains without ICP license (both domains have no ICP license).